madziag/LOT4STUDIES/README.md

- <h3 align="center">Lot 4 Retinoids and Valproates study scripts, Release V2.2</h3>
+ <h3 align="center">Lot 4 Retinoids and Valproates study scripts, Release V2.3</h3>
- <p align="center"> IMPORTANT RELEASE NOTE: "v2.2 solves sterlisation procedures bug, 17 DEC 21" </p>
+ <p align="center"> IMPORTANT RELEASE NOTE: "v2.3 solves ongoing procedures/sterility code bug, speedier entry/exit dates.
+Known existing bug that there will be an error if there are no codes in EVENTS or PROCEDURES capturing sterilty (to be fixed in release 3.0) 22 DEC 21" </p>

 <!-- TABLE OF CONTENTS -->
 <details open="open">